grantcolley/dotnetwhat/README.md

 >
 > **Reference type** objects are represented by a reference to the actual value of the object i.e. the object is stored in memory and a reference is the address that points to the object.
 When the reference is assigned from one variable to another the reference is copied and both variables will point to the same object and any changes to the object will be reflected by the variables pointing to it.

+The .NET SDK is a set of libraries and tools for developing .NET applications.

 # Glossary
 * **Base Class Library  BCL** *- a standard set of class libraries providing implementation for general functionality*